La Isla Bonita: Critical reception

 The song's production was a frequent topic of discussion among critics.
 Paul Schrodt of Slant Magazine credited the arrangement with adding "dynamism" to Madonna's music, helping dispel early assumptions that she was "simply a Danceteria pop tart".
-David Browne of Entertainment Weekly called it a "perfectly conceived pop record", crediting producers Leonard and Bray for its polished execution.
+David Browne of Entertainment Weekly called it a "perfectly conceived pop record".
 Newsdays Wayne Robins described "La Isla Bonita" as an "enigmatic Latin fantasy" with a melody so resilient it could be interpreted across genres —from a Ruben Blades arrangement to a street-corner doo-wop rendition.
 Sebastián E. Alonso from Spanish website Jenesaispop praised its "beautiful" refrain and "heavenly" bridge, highlighting Madonna's warm and serene vocal delivery.
 Madonna's vocal performance was also highlighted by other critics: AllMusic's Stuart Mason and Billboards Bianca Gracie both singled it out as a strength, and Matthew Rettenmund wrote that she imbued the track with "immediacy and unimpeachable emotion".
 Cash Box magazine said that her "sensuous, teasing" vocals complemented the song's "provocative" feel.

 There were critics who offered mixed to negative commentary.
 Tom Breihan of Stereogum described "La Isla Bonita" as "pure risible kitsch" and a "clumsy fetishization of an exoticized culture".
 However, he also acknowledged it as "one of the swooniest jams in a career full of swoony jams".
 John Quayle of the Observer–Reporter felt the track would have better suited Sade than Madonna.
 Matthew Jacobs of HuffPost described the song as middling in tempo and requiring a specific mood to be appreciated, while Wendy Tuohy of The Age likened it to a "commercial sleeping pill [rather than] a 'Spanish lullaby'".
 Eleni P. Austin of The Desert Sun dismissed "La Isla Bonita" as cheesy, and David Bauder from the Associated Press found it forgettable and criticized its inclusion on The Immaculate Collection.
 Roque Casciero of Argentinean newspaper Página 12 called it Madonna's "worst hit".